gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 ### Memory ~~❲◘❳~~ ~~❲+❳~~

-**Description:** Memory is a vast void where everything happens very quickly and you can barely see anything, because you’re actually constantly entering and exiting it.
+**Description:** Memory is a vast void where everything happens very quickly and you can barely see anything, because you are actually constantly entering and exiting it.
 You may see glimpses of others like you, but vaguely.
 You see them doing things at breakneck speeds, only to disappear again.

 The great advantage of memory is that everything moves very quickly, and **second-long tasks are completed in microseconds if you use the location die**.
-On the other hand, it’s impossible to rehash or recover a backup in memory because you’re constantly entering and exiting it.
+On the other hand, it is impossible to rehash or recover a backup in memory because you are constantly entering and exiting it.

 Overclocking is dangerous, and if you roll a 1, one of the memory DIMMs fails, forcing the rest to work harder and generate more heat, increasing the temperature by 1.
 If two DIMMs are lost, the memory speed will be affected, and super-fast tasks will no longer be possible.
 If all four are lost, the server will crash, as if the processor had melted.

 ### Recycle Bin

-**Description:** It’s a large, endless, unstructured space with a mountain of software debris in the center.
+**Description:** It is a large, endless, unstructured space with a mountain of software debris in the center.
 You enter by falling into it from a circle of light floating above the mountain, and you land on top of the mountain of code.
-Sometimes a piece of software rises from the mountain; it’s recovered data.
+Sometimes a piece of software rises from the mountain; it is recovered data.

-To exit, you must pile up trash until you reach the floating circle or take advantage of attaching yourself to some software that’s recovered from the trash.
+To exit, you must pile up trash until you reach the floating circle or take advantage of attaching yourself to some software that is recovered from the trash.

 The Recycle Bin **allows you to make your search roll or use the location die**, whichever you think is best, to find commands and resources.